Looking for an easy way to keep your customers coming back for more?

 You can then add a giveaway action for users to join your email list.

-Once registered, you can send users to a thank you page with your coupon code, which they can go on to use on your online store.
+Once registered, you can send users to a thank you page with your coupon code, which they can go on to use on your online store, growing your customer base.

 2. Give Coupons to First Time Shoppers